-Giving a gift of real estate, such as a personal home, vacation home, undeveloped property, or a farm, can be a highly effective philanthropic and financial strategy.
+Giving a gift of real estate can be a highly effective philanthropic and financial strategy.

-Each of the following gift arrangements has distinct tax benefits, which our staff members would be happy to discuss with you:
+Each of the following gift arrangements has distinct tax benefits.

-- Your property can fund a trust that makes payments back to you or someone you name.
+- Your property can fund a trust that will make payments to you or someone you name.

-- You can choose to make an outright gift of real estate, which can be used for funding a professorship, endowing a scholarship, or other purposes.
+- You can make an outright gift of real estate, which can fund a professorship, endow a scholarship, or support a particular initiative.

-- If you are planning to sell your real estate, you can transfer ownership of an interest in the property to Princeton.
-After the sale, the University receives its share of the proceeds.
+- If you are planning to sell your real estate, you can transfer ownership of an interest in the property to Princeton; following the sale, the University will receive its share of the proceeds.

-- You can make a gift through a retained life estate arrangement, under which you give Princeton your home, but retain the right to live there for the rest of your life.
-You also receive a current income tax deduction.
+- You can give Princeton your home, but retain the right to live in it for the rest of your life—and receive an income tax deduction.

-- The property that you contribute is removed from your taxable estate.
+- Property that you contribute is removed from your taxable estate.

 - Read about donors who have made gifts of real estate.

-- Download the Real Estate Fact Sheet to understand the steps for making a gift of real estate.
+- Download the Real Estate Fact Sheet to learn the steps for making a gift of real estate.

 - To discuss the tax and other benefits of making a gift of real estate, contact the Office of Gift Planning at 609.258.6318 or e-mail firstname.lastname@example.org.